HirenPatel411/CSCI-2910/README.md

 # Introduction
-  This repository has my completed projects/labs from Server-Side Web Programming.
+  This repository has my completed labs from Server-Side Web Programming.

+  During this class our "labs" are projects.
 ## Language
   C#